-Electronic copies of submissions should be 'unlocked' and have text that can be easily transferred.
+&lt;sup>5 Electronic copies of submissions should be 'unlocked' and have text that can be easily transferred.

-ensuring that confidential information is not included in a public version of a submission rests with the party making the submission.
+When confidential information is provided, submitters should provide both confidential and public versions of their submissions.
+The responsibility for ensuring that confidential information is not included in a public version of a submission rests with the party making the submission.